 Am I a happy man, or is this sinking sand ?
 Was it all worth it?
 Was it all worth it?

-From there, to me at least, Freddie tells the story of the band: “Yeah, now hear my story, let me tell you about it/We bought a drum kit, I blew my own trumpet/Played the circuit, thought we were perfect.”
-Was it all worth it?
-“Staying up all night, was it all worth it (hey yeah)/Living breathing rock ‘n’ roll (ah), a Godforsaken life.”
+From there, to me at least, Freddie tells the story of the band: “Yeah, now hear my story, let me tell you about it/We bought a drum kit, I blew my own trumpet/Played the circuit, thought we were perfect…” and “Staying up all night, was it all worth it (hey yeah)/Living breathing rock ‘n’ roll (ah), a Godforsaken life.”

-And reminding people that his band “…we were vicious, yes we could kill/Yes we were hungry, yes we were brill…” Oh yes, Queen certainly were!
+And reminding people that that, “yes, we were vicious, yes we could kill/Yes we were hungry, yes we were brill…” Oh yes, Queen certainly were!
 And “Was It All Worth It” is a reminder that this late in their career they still killed.
-And rocked, because at 3:42 Brian comes in with an amazing solo that should remove any doubt about that.
+And rocked, too, because at 3:42 Brian comes in with an amazing solo that should remove any doubt about that.

 There’s the huge chorus, with a hook you won’t forget; there’s Brian’s so-familiar guitar tone and muscular flourishes throughout.
 The song harkens back to their 70’s best, with operatic, multi-layered vocals, and crazy orchestration – yes that’s a timpani, in the symphony (!) – in the bridge that follows the guitar solo.

-In the end, before another huge guitar solo (and the riffs underneath these solos simply kill), as if we didn’t already know the answer to Freddie’s question, he exclaims:
+In the end, before another huge guitar solo (and the riffs underneath these solos simply destroy), as if we didn’t already know the answer to Freddie’s question, he exclaims:

 “Ooh living breathing rock ‘n’ roll this never ending fight/Was it all worth it, was it all worth it?/Yes it was a worthwhile experience/Ha ha ha ha haa/It was worth it.”

-“Was It All Worth It” is five minutes and nearly fifty seconds of brilliance that includes everything that made Queen amazing and wonderful.
+“Was It All Worth It” is five minutes and nearly fifty seconds of brilliance that includes everything that made Queen amazing, wonderful and powerful.